 How Financial Advisors & Agents Can Help Keep Their Clients’ Data Safe

-In a world where each week seems to bring news of more and more data breaches, consumers are more protective of their private information than ever before.
-Data security and cybersecurity are some of the top concerns with consumers today.
+In a world where each week seems to bring news of more and more data breaches, consumers’ concern for the protection of their private information is higher than ever before.
+Data security and cybersecurity are some of the top concerns with consumers.
 As a financial professional, you have access to some of the most sensitive information in your clients’ lives, and you have a responsibility to keep their data safe and private.
 But what are the best ways to protect client data?

 Understanding Cybersecurity

-Cybersecurity is known as the defense against cybercrimes, of which there are many different types.
-Phishing, viruses, and data breaches are all types of cybercrimes.
-Small businesses are popular targets for cybercriminals, especially when it comes to credit card information.
+Cybersecurity is the defense of software and technology against cybercrimes such as phishing, viruses, and data breaches.
+Small businesses are popular targets for cybercriminals, especially when it comes to credit card and banking information.
 As an entrepreneur and financial professional, cybersecurity should be one of your top priorities.

-When it comes to protecting your clients’ data, there are many steps you can take.
+When it comes to protecting your clients’ data, there are many actions that can help guard your practice and your clients’ information from would-be security risks.

 One of the first and easiest steps you can take is not collecting data you don’t need.
 Before you ask a client or prospect for a particular piece of information, ask yourself:

-The less information you have, the less information will be potentially exposed in the event of a breach.
+The less information you have, the less information can be potentially exposed in the event of a breach.
 Consumers today are used to forking over all sorts of personal information.
-It’s important that you only ask for what is strictly necessary, and if you can effectively do your job without it, consider leaving it off of forms and paperwork.
+It’s important that you only ask for what is strictly necessary, and, if you can effectively do your job without it, consider leaving it off of forms and paperwork.
 This also applies to data you may have already collected – once you no longer need it, destroy it effectively and efficiently.
 Consider a third-party shredding company to burn sensitive paper information and wiping hard drives on electronics after use.
+You could even host a shred event so your clients know for a fact that their info has been safely destroyed!

-4. Use software protection like firewalls and encryption.
+4. Use cybersecurity protection like firewalls and encryption

-Using a firewall adds a “barrier” between incoming and outgoing traffic.
-They filter traffic to help you protect internal communications and data.
+Using a firewall adds a “barrier” between incoming and outgoing traffic, filtering data to help you protect internal communications.
 Encryption protects information by scrambling or decoding messages so they cannot be read by unauthorized parties.

 Sometimes even the best laid plans fail.
 If you do experience a data breach or other security issue, you need to have a backup plan.
-A cybersecurity insurance policy might provide assistance in the event of a breach, hack, or attack so you can minimize the damage as much as possible.
-Create a firm response plan to know what actions you need to take before you need to take them, so if disaster does strike, you don’t waste time wondering how to fix it.
+A cybersecurity insurance policy might provide assistance in the event of a breach, hack, or attack so you can minimize the damage.
+Create a firm response plan to know what actions you need to take before you need to take them.
+If disaster does strike, every moment is critical, and you don’t want to waste time wondering how to fix it.

 How you handle a security breach can make a huge difference for your business moving forward.
 Data breaches are bad and can lead to lost business – but covering it up is often worse.

 If this all seems overwhelming, don’t worry.
-The SEC has created cybersecurity guidelines specifically for financial advisors to use to help protect their practices.
-Reviewing these guidelines and creating a cybersecurity checklist are excellent first steps to take toward protecting your practice.
+The SEC has several cybersecurity resources specifically for financial advisors to use to help protect their practices.
+Reviewing these resources and creating a cybersecurity checklist are excellent first steps to take toward protecting your practice.

 1043844-1220